JamesMConroy/notes/notes.md

 Running program without arguments, enters in TUI mode (ncurses interface).

-The program was designed to behave as `man` command.
+The program was designed to behave as the `man` command.

 ```
 > # show note 'sig11'; if not found it will display all titles beginning with